mondrian-framework/mondrian-framework/packages/docs/docs/docs/model/01-definition.md

 types.timestamp()
 ```

-Each of these can accept different params that can refine their semantics with
+Each of these can accept different parameters that can refine their semantics with
 some options, like common validation rules.

 ```ts showLineNumbers